pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

 |                                   | - Thread migration                                                                                                                                                                             |                                                                                                 |
 +-----------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------+

-*GEMM* run on fused-multiply-add (FMA) or dot-product (DP) execution units which will be bottlenecked and cause delays in thread waiting/*spinning at synchronization* barrier when *hyperthreading* is enabled - because using logical cores causes insufficient concurrency for all working threads as each logical thread *contends for the same core resources*.
+*GEMM (General Matrix Multiply)* run on fused-multiply-add (FMA) or dot-product (DP) execution units which will be bottlenecked and cause delays in thread waiting/*spinning at synchronization* barrier when *hyperthreading* is enabled - because using logical cores causes insufficient concurrency for all working threads as each logical thread *contends for the same core resources*.
 Instead, if we use 1 thread per physical core, we avoid this contention.
 So we generally recommend *avoiding logical cores* by setting CPU *thread affinity* to physical cores via *core pinning*.

 Multi-socket systems have *Non-Uniform Memory Access (NUMA)* which is a shared memory architecture that describes the placement of main memory modules with respect to processors.
-But if a process is not NUMA-aware, slow remote memory is frequently accessed when *threads migrate* cross socket via *Intel Ultra Path Interconnect (UPI)* during run time.
-We address this problem by setting CPU thread affinity to a specific socket via *core pinning*.
+But if a process is not NUMA-aware, slow *remote memory* is frequently accessed when *threads migrate* cross socket via *Intel Ultra Path Interconnect (UPI)* during run time.
+We address this problem by setting CPU *thread affinity* to a specific socket via *core pinning*.

 Knowing these principles in mind, proper CPU runtime configuration can significantly boost out-of-box performance.